jerzydziewierz/PMBOK-doc-templates/README.md

 There are separate folders with:

-- Business Documents
+- Business Documents - 2 templates
-- Project Documents (in the PMBOK sense)
+- Project Documents (in the PMBOK sense) - 33 templates
-- Project management plans
+- Project management plans - 18 templates